This is the all-in-one roundup reviewing every Avast One consumer security solution for 2023. On this page, after the intro, you’ll find

 These features are genuinely useful, but they don't add a great deal of value to the suite.
-You can already scan data breaches for your details at Have I Been Pwned (opens in new tab), and optionally get a notification if they turn up in a new breach.
+You can already scan data breaches for your details at Have I Been Pwned, and optionally get a notification if they turn up in a new breach.
 And the most secure way to handle passwords isn't to control how they're accessed in the browser, but not to store them in the browser in the first place.
-You're far safer with a quality password manager such as Dashlane (opens in new tab).
+You're far safer with a quality password manager such as Dashlane.

 Avast One Essential's Software Updater scans your apps, detecting and listing missing updates.
 It'll install them, too, although you must manually click an Update button for every app you'd like patched.

 Upgrade to Avast One Individual and you get the ability to automatically update all your apps.
-We tried this, and Software Updater found six available updates, downloaded the patches in parallel, then silently installed them, all in a very few seconds.
+I tried this, and Software Updater found six available updates, downloaded the patches in parallel, then silently installed them, all in a very few seconds.

 This looks good and performs reasonably well, especially the free version.
 Avira's free Software Updater tells you about missing updates but won't do anything to install them until you upgrade.

 Avast One only supports updating 50 common apps, though, compared to 150 for Avira, and hundreds for some of the free patch management competition.
-Still, it's a useful tool and we're glad to see it included in the suite.
+Still, it's a useful tool and I'm glad to see it included in the suite.

 Paying for Avast One Individual or family gets you a number of other interesting and unusual features.

 VIPRE's Privacy Shield does something similar, but both tools have the same issue: they're not great at identifying which documents are safe, and which aren't.
-SDS highlighted some files apparently just because they contained our and a few other names, for instance, but ignored others containing our bank account details.
+SDS highlighted some files apparently just because they contained mine and a few other names, for instance, but ignored others containing my bank account details.
 You can opt to protect files manually, so Sensitive Data Shield is still a feature worth having, but it's not as smart as Avast thinks.

 Avast's Webcam Protection controls webcam access to reduce the chance of malware accessing your device.
-By default, this allows trusted apps to access your webcam, and blocks everything else until you give permission.
+By default, this allows trusted apps to access your webcam and blocks everything else until you give permission.
 But you can also up the protection level to Strict Mode (you're asked for permission whenever anything tries to access the webcam), and there's even an option to disable your webcam entirely.

 Avast One's paid versions round off their feature set with a trio of PC maintenance tools.

 Performance Boost lists apps running in the software and can selectively optimize them.
-This effectively freezes a process, preventing it using any system resources.
+This effectively freezes a process, preventing it from using any system resources.
 Avast restores the process when you open the app again and it should work as normal.

 It's a clever idea and can work well.
 The problem is figuring out where to use it.
-The point of 'optimizing' an app is you stopping it running any background tasks, but are you really sure it's not doing something important?
+The point of 'optimizing' an app is you stop it from running any background tasks, but are you really sure it's not doing something important?
 Syncing files?
 Checking for updates?
 Monitoring your system so it can raise notifications?
-Avast One gave us clues for processes it recognized, but there weren't many, and it listed many processes which should really be left alone (the backup tool Backblaze, for instance.)
+Avast One gave clues for processes it recognized, but there weren't many, and it listed many processes which should really be left alone (the backup tool Backblaze, for instance.)

-Driver Updater scans your system for missing driver updates, and can download and install any patches in a couple of clicks.
+Driver Updater scans your system for missing driver updates and can download and install any patches in a couple of clicks.

 Avast One does better with its final maintenance tool, Disk Cleaner.
 As you'll guess from the name, this scans your system for surplus and leftover files, potentially freeing up a significant amount of drive space.

-Avast One's maintenance tools aren't bad, and may help speed up your system.
+Avast One's maintenance tools aren't bad and may help speed up your system.
 They can't match Avira's System Speedup for features or power, though, and you'll need some knowledge and expertise to get the most out of them.